-In October 2016, I started modifications to the car, which would see weight reduction, fitment of an engine driven alternator, a more powerful Revo turbo, plus the addition of a Syvecs X10 expansion module.
-The X10 device, provides an additional 10 input and 10 output channels, and is designed and built by Life, but marketed by both Life and Syvecs as their own X10 module.
-They can be bought for around £500 second hand.
-The reason for fitting an X10 is to give me more inputs, to allow rear wheel speed sensors for launch and traction control, and steering wheel mounted switches for paddle gear changes.
-The outputs are to control the pneumatic valves required for making automatic gear changes, and to control the Turbo Technics recirculation valve.
+At the end of October 2016, I started modifications to the car, which would see a significant weight reduction, the fitment of an engine driven alternator, a more powerful Turbo Technics S242 Revo turbo, plus the addition of a Syvecs X10 expansion module.
+The X10 module, provides an additional 10 input and 10 output channels, and is designed and built by Life, but marketed by both Life and Syvecs as their own X10 module.
+They can be bought for around £500 second hand, which is how I bought mine.
+The reason for fitting the X10 is to allow two rear wheel speed sensors to be fitted for launch and traction control, calibration switches for engine power, traction and launch settings, and a pair of steering wheel mounted paddle switches for pneumatic gear changes.
+The X10's outputs are used to control the two pneumatic valves which required for making the gear changes.

 Also I've shown all of the connections, and the pinouts of not only the ECU and chassis split connector, but also the connectors used on the engine wiring loom and the chassis loom.

 Note: There is no termination resistor required for CAN #2.
-This is a high speed CAN bus, dedicated specifically for the X10, and not meant for connection to other CAN devices.
-Therefore the F88R and the X10 already have the termination resistors built in.
-So do not add a termination resistor to either end of the connection as this will lead to errors.
+This is a dedicated high speed CAN bus, reserved for the X10 module, and not meant for connection to other CAN type devices.
+Therefore the F88R and the X10 already have their termination resistors built in.
+Therefore do not add a termination resistor to either end of the connection as this will lead to errors.

 Part number http://uk.rs-online.com/web/p/automotive-connectors/6809437

 As can the TE crimp pins for the X10 connector.

 Part number http://uk.rs-online.com/web/p/pcb-connector-contacts/7181507

 Parts for the F88R - X10 loomThe crimp pins for the F88R come in two different sizes, depending on the position of the pin inside the connector.